harishgobugari/SSEETL/README.md

   These tests ensure data quality and consistency before further processing or analysis.

-### Data Loading
+### Data Loading:

-#### load.py
+`load.py`

 - After successful test case validation, cleaned and transformed DataFrames are loaded into CSV files in the output folder.
 - These output files serve as inputs for downstream analysis in tools like PowerBI.

 ## CI/CD

 - This project uses GitHub for managing different versions of the code and GitHub Actions for automated deployment.
-There are three main environments set up: DEV, UAT, and PROD.
+There are three main environments set up: `DEV`, `UAT`, and `PROD`.

-- When code changes are pushed to the main branch, the testing stage begins and installs the required packages from `requirements.txt`.
+- When code changes are pushed to the main branch, the `test` stage begins and installs the required packages from `requirements.txt`.
 Since we run test cases before loading process, no test cases are included in the deployment to dev stage.

-- Once the testing stage completes, the deployment to dev stage is triggered.
-After a successful deployment to the development, the deployment process to the UAT environment begins automatically one minute later.
+- Once the test stage completes, the deployment to `dev` stage is triggered.
+After a successful deployment to the development, the deployment process to the `uat` environment begins automatically one minute later.

-- For the production environment, deployment happens only after deployment to UAT is completed successfully.
+- For the `prod` environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

-- The cicd.yml is used to trigger simple CI/CD is located in .github/workflows folder.
+- The `cicd.yml` is used to trigger simple CI/CD is located in `.github/workflows` folder.
 This file can be configured to perform deployments to different cloud services/resources.

 ### Best practices include: